rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 ax.set_ylabel('number of variants(1X10^6)')
 ```

-create an histogram of vareients inbreeding
+create an histogram of inbreeding

 ```
 #inbreeding after filtring